rbk/frontend-boilerplate/README.md

  1. Babel - transpile es6 and beyond
  2. Webpack - builds my JS for the browser
  3. Webpack-dev-server - creates a dev server.
 The index.html file is in /app/dist/
- 5. @Todo: Get hot reloading to work
- 6. @Todo: Build PostCSS with webpack and get rid of gulp
+ 4. PostCSS packed and extracted with webpack

 ####Testing
  1. Mocha - test runner